IsSaudade/sopra_se/project-report.md

 #### ID: US2
 **Category:** User Management
-**Story:** As a registered user, I want to set up my gaming profile so that I can personalize my experience and be recognized by other players.
+**Story:** As a registered user, I want to set up my gaming profile so that I can be recognized by other players.
 **Acceptance Criteria:**
-- Users can add a display name, avatar, and short biography
+- Users can add a display name and avatar
-- Users can set their game preferences and notification settings
-- Users can specify their skill level (beginner, intermediate, expert)
+- Users can specify their poker experience level (beginner, intermediate, expert)
 - Profile information can be edited at any time

 **Priority:** High
-**Estimate:** 6h
+**Estimate:** 4h

 #### ID: US3
 **Category:** User Management
 **Story:** As a user, I want to update my online/offline status so that other players know if I'm available for games.
 **Acceptance Criteria:**
-- Users can toggle between "online," "busy," and "offline" status
+- Users can toggle between "online" and "offline" status
-- Status is visible to other users on friends list and in game lobbies
+- Status is visible to other users in game lobbies
 - Status automatically changes to "offline" after prolonged inactivity
-- Users can set a custom status message (e.g., "Looking for tournament partners")

 **Priority:** Medium
-**Estimate:** 4h
+**Estimate:** 3h

 ### Gameplay Features

 #### ID: US6
 **Category:** Gameplay
-**Story:** As a player, I want to join or create a game room so that I can play against other users in real-time.
+**Story:** As a player, I want to join or create a poker table so that I can play against other users in real-time.
 **Acceptance Criteria:**
-- Users can create private or public game rooms
+- Users can create private or public tables
-- Room creator can set game parameters (time limits, game mode)
+- Table creator can set basic parameters (blind levels, starting chips)
-- Users can browse and filter available public rooms
+- Users can browse available public tables
-- Game rooms show current players and spectator count
+- Tables show current players and available seats
 - Players receive notifications when game is ready to start

 **Priority:** Critical
-**Estimate:** 14h
+**Estimate:** 12h

 #### ID: US7
 **Category:** Gameplay
-**Story:** As a player, I want to use a drag-and-drop interface to play cards during my turn so that I can execute my strategy intuitively.
+**Story:** As a player, I want to place bets, call, raise, or fold during my turn so that I can execute my poker strategy.
 **Acceptance Criteria:**
-- Cards can be dragged from hand to appropriate play areas
+- Clear buttons for betting actions (fold, check, call, raise)
+- Betting slider for raise amounts
-- Invalid moves are visually indicated and prevented
+- Invalid moves are prevented
-- Card animations provide feedback on successful plays
+- Visual feedback on successful actions
-- Players can view detailed card information during gameplay
-- Interface adapts to different screen sizes
+- Timer for decision-making to keep the game moving

 **Priority:** Critical
-**Estimate:** 16h
+**Estimate:** 14h

 #### ID: US8
 **Category:** Gameplay
 **Story:** As a player, I want to spectate ongoing games so that I can learn strategies from more experienced players.
 **Acceptance Criteria:**
-- Users can join games as spectators without affecting gameplay
+- Users can join tables as spectators without affecting gameplay
-- Spectator view shows all public information but hides players' hands
+- Spectator view shows all community cards but hides players' hole cards
-- Spectators can chat with other spectators without distracting players
 - Users can find games to spectate through a browsable list
-- Optional delayed viewing to prevent cheating

 **Priority:** Medium
-**Estimate:** 8h
+**Estimate:** 6h

 #### ID: US9
 **Category:** Gameplay